ZakariaMoha/Flatacuties-code-challenge/README.md

 Hi it's me zakaria
-This is is ph1 code challeng
+This is is ph1 code challenge